Anal cancer

 Alternative medicine

 Alternative medicine treatments won't kill cancer cells.
-But some alternative medicine treatments may help you cope with the side effects of cancer treatment.
+But some alternative medicine treatments may help you cope with the side effects of cancer treatment, such as fatigue.
 Your healthcare team can treat many side effects, but sometimes medicines aren't enough.
-Alternative treatments may offer additional comfort.
+Alternative treatments may offer additional comfort and help with stress.

 Coping and support

 People facing a serious illness often say they feel worried about the future.
-With time, you'll find ways to cope with your feelings, but you may find comfort in these strategies:
+With time, these strategies may help you find comfort:

-Knowing more about your cancer and your treatment options may make you more comfortable when you make decisions about your care.
+Knowing more about your cancer and your treatment options may make it easier to make decisions about your care.

-Your friends and family will likely ask if there's anything they can do to help you.
-Think of tasks you might like help with.
+Your friends and family will likely ask if there's anything they can do to help you, so think of tasks you might like help with.
 For example, you may ask a friend to be there for you when you want to talk.
-You may ask for help caring for your home if you have to stay in the hospital.
+You may ask for help caring for your home if you must stay in the hospital.

 You may find comfort in the support of a caring group of your friends and family.